Grigore Filipescu: Downfall, disease, and death

+Legacy

 Filipescu's death was mourned in central newspapers such as Dreptatea and Timpul as the demise of a "cavalier", "the last authentic boyar".
+Writing in September 1943, Ion Anestin added that, though he had only taken up writing as one of his many hobbies, his deceased boss had emerged as "one of the best journalists."
 Neither the PC nor Epoca were ever revived after their patron's death, with Maria and Ioana Filipescu preserving copyright of the newspaper title.
 As Romania entered World War II alongside Germany, SART continued to be under American management.
 In 1941, ITT resold its shares to the Romanian state.
 This allowed the ITT to repatriate its assets just as Romania and the US declared war on each other.
 The Filipescu family estate in Postăvari was sold at public auction in June 1939; the one at Moara Vlăsiei hosted the diplomatic corps of Vichy France, then was requisitioned for storage space.
 By 1948, with the onset of Romanian communism, the estate and its collection were nationalized—despite pleas from the surviving Filipescus and Blarembergs.
 Filipescu was survived by his mother until 1954, and by his widow until 1971.
 Though the Filipescu male line was widely seen as extinguished with his death, an adoptive nephew, Nicolae Vlad Filipescu, carried on the legacy from his new home in Paris.